laravel/docs/precognition.md

 <a name="validating-vue-inertia"></a>
 ### Working With Vue and Inertia

 Inertia has a built-in form helper that makes working with forms a lovely experience.
-We wanted to maintain this experience while enabling realtime validation with Precognition, so we decided to wrap Inertia's form helper.
+We wanted to maintain this experience while enabling real-time validation with Precognition, so we decided to wrap Inertia's form helper.

 When using Inertia's form helper, your application may resemble the following: